 At wine tastings, I’ve always felt obligated to listen to the winemaker prattle on about each vintage.
-Top line information is great but a 3 minute soliloquy?
+Top line information is great but a 3-minute soliloquy?
 No thanks.
 From Kaylee’s perspective, if you want to hear about the wines, great.
-If you’d rather kick back and just drink, that’s good too.
-Her staff adjusts according to what they feel guests are most interested in.
+If you’d rather kick back and just drink that’s good too.
+Her staff changes their approach to what they feel guests are most interested in.

 When life hands you lemons…..make wine

 For all its success, opening a vineyard wasn’t of interest to Kaylee’s grandfather, Bill Mylea, until devastating fires swept through the Southern Cape Peninsula in 2000, destroying his estate where Eagles’ Nest now stands.
 After the blaze, he was besieged by winemakers wanting to lease his rich Constantia soil to grow their grapes.

 Mylea, recognizing that there was money to be made, decided to open his own vineyard.
 Without any formal experience in the wine business, he hired experts from around the world to help him get Eagles’ Nest off the ground.